 11. Frequently Asked Questions (FAQs)

-Yes.
-One of the best benefits of Options Trading is that it can amplify your profits.
-It is because of the smaller investment price (the premium) compared to buying stocks directly.
-Let us understand it using an options trading example:
+Yes and No. One of the best benefits of Options Trading is that it can amplify your profits.

 With regular stock trading, suppose you bought 100 stocks at $40, hoping the stock price will rise in the coming days.
 If the stock price moved in your speculated direction to $45 per stock, you could sell it at a profit.